sornas/fog-template-c/README.md

 `void fog_renderer_turn_on_camera(u32 camera_id)`.

-Do note that particle systems, which used to be classes, now need to be passed as the first parameter to its methods. `void ParticleSystem::spawn(u32 num_particles=1)` becomes `void fog_renderer_particle_spawn(ParticleSystem *system, u32 num_particles)` and so on.
+Do note that particle systems, which used to be classes, now need to be passed as the first parameter to their methods. `void ParticleSystem::spawn(u32 num_particles=1)` becomes `void fog_renderer_particle_spawn(ParticleSystem *system, u32 num_particles)` and so on.